-The way it works is pretty simple: when you certify your public service employment, you authorize the government to transfer your loan servicing to MyFedLoan.
+The way it works is pretty simple: borrowers who certify public service employment authorize the government to transfer loan servicing to MyFedLoan.
 This is because MyFedLoan services the loans for all people who are working towards Public Service Student Loan Forgiveness.

-Even if you don’t plan on staying in public service for the required 10 years or think you will pay off your loans long before you can take advantage of forgiveness, theres is nothing wrong with certifying past payments.
-Just fill out the form and in the process get your loans transferred.
+Even if a borrower doesn’t plan on staying in public service for the required 10 years, there is nothing wrong with certifying past payments.
+Borrowers who fill out the form and start the review process get their loans transferred.

-Trick #3: Take your business to the private sector
+Trick #3: Moving on to the private sector

 Most people who go this option do so because they want lower interest rates and are certain that they will not need or qualify for any of the benefits that go with federal loans.

-If you are thinking about going this route, there are a number of private companies offering consolidation and refinancing services, and you can shop around and talk with the different companies to make sure you are happy with your options and the care you will get as a customer.
+For borrowers thinking about going this route, there are a number of lenders offering refinancing services.
+It is critical to shop around and talk with the different companies to find the best rate and ensure better customer service.